Sydney floods impact 50,000 around Australia's largest city | Science-Environment

 Emergency Services Minister Steph Cooke credited the skill and commitment of rescue crews for preventing any death or serious injury by the fourth day of the flooding emergency.

-Parts of southern Sydney had been lashed by more than 20 centimetres (nearly 8 inches) of rain in 24 hours, more than 17 per cent of the city's annual average, Bureau of Meteorology meteorologist Jonathan How said.
+Parts of southern Sydney had been lashed by more than 20 centimeters (nearly 8 inches) of rain in 24 hours, more than 17 percent of the city's annual average, Bureau of Meteorology meteorologist Jonathan How said.

 Severe weather warnings of heavy rain remained in place across Sydney's eastern suburbs on Tuesday.
 The warnings also extended north of Sydney along the coast and into the Hunter Valley.

-The worst flooding was along the Hawkesbury-Nepean rivers system along Sydney's northern and western fringes.
+The worst flooding was along with the Hawkesbury-Nepean river system along Sydney's northern and western fringes.

 "The good news is that by tomorrow afternoon, it is looking to be mostly dry but, of course, we are reminding people that these floodwaters will remain very high well after the rain has stopped," How said.

-“There was plenty of rain fall overnight and that is actually seeing some rivers peak for a second time.
-So you've got to take many days, if not a week, to start to see these floodwaters start to recede,” How added.
+"There was plenty of rainfall overnight and that is seeing some rivers peak for a second time.
+So you've got to take many days, if not a week, to start to see these floodwaters start to recede," How added.

+Residents of Lansvale, in southwest Sydney, were surprised by the speed at which their area became inundated and the growing frequency of such flooding.

+"Well, it happened in 1986 and '88, then it didn't happen for 28 years and, so, 2016 and 2020 and now it's happened four times this year," a Lansvale local identified only as Terry told Australian Broadcasting Corp. television of his home being flooded.

-The ship lost power after leaving port in Wollongong, south of Sydney, on Monday morning and risked being grounded by 8-metre (26-foot) swells and winds blowing at 30 knots (34 mph) against cliffs.
+The ship lost power after leaving port in Wollongong, south of Sydney, on Monday morning and risked being grounded by 8-meter (26-foot) swells and winds blowing at 30 knots (34 mph) against cliffs.

-An attempt to tow the ship with tugboats into open ocean ended when a towline snapped in an 11-metre (36-foot) swell late Monday, Port Authority chief executive Philip Holliday said.
+An attempt to tow the ship with tugboats into the open ocean ended when a towline snapped in an 11-meter (36-foot) swell late Monday, Port Authority chief executive Philip Holliday said.

-The ship was maintaining its position on Tuesday farther from the coast than it had been on Monday with two anchors and the help of two tugboats.
+The ship was maintaining its position Tuesday farther from the coast than it had been on Monday with two anchors and the help of two tugboats.
+The original plan had been for the ship's crew to repair their engine at sea.
 The new plan was to tow the ship to Sydney when weather and sea conditions calmed as early as Wednesday, Holliday said.
-The original plan had been for the ship's crew to repair their engine at sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)